Describe past tense

 • Your actions describe your education (Present Simple)

-Along with describe, words are popular interest and disturb.
+Along with describe, words are popular command and fill out.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.